International Committee of the Red Cross: Assembly Council

 Furthermore, the Assembly elects a five-member Assembly Council that constitutes an especially active core of the Assembly.
 The Council meets at least ten times per year and has the authority to decide on behalf of the full Assembly in some matters.
 The council is also responsible for organizing the Assembly meetings and for facilitating communication between the Assembly and the Directorate.
-The Assembly Council normally includes the President, two Vice Presidents and two elected members.
-While one of the Vice Presidents is elected for a four-year term, the other is appointed permanently, his tenure ending by retirement from the vice presidency or from the committee.
-Currently Olivier Vodoz and Christine Beerli are the Vice Presidents.
+The Assembly Council normally includes the President, two Vice presidents and two elected members.
+While one of the Vice presidents is elected for a four-year term, the other is appointed permanently, his tenure ending by retirement from the vice presidency or from the committee.
+Dr. Gilles Carbonnier is the incumbent Vice President, appointed in April 2018.

-In 2019, Christine Beerli retired and Gilles Carbonnier was appointed vice-president.

 The President

 The Assembly also selects, for a term of four years, one individual to act as President of the ICRC.
 The President is both a member of the Assembly and the leader of the ICRC, and has always been included on the Council since its formation.
 The President automatically becomes a member of both the Council and the Assembly, but does not necessarily come from within the ICRC.
 There is a strong faction within the Assembly that wants to reach outside the organization to select a President from Swiss government or professional circles (such as banking or medicine).
-In fact, the four most recent Presidents were all previously officials for the Swiss government.
+In fact, the four most recent presidents were all previously officials for the Swiss government.
 The President's influence and role are not well-defined, and change depending upon the times and each President's personal style.

 From 2000 to 2012, the President of the ICRC was Jakob Kellenberger, a reclusive man who rarely made diplomatic appearances, but was quite skilled in personal negotiation and comfortable with the dynamics of the Assembly.
 Since July 2012, the President has been Peter Maurer, a Swiss citizen who is a former Secretary for Foreign Affairs.
 He was appointed by the Assembly for a renewable four-year term.

 Mirjana Spoljaric Egger took over the office from Peter Maurer on 1 October 2022, becoming the first woman to serve in this position.

-The Presidents of the ICRC have been:
+The presidents of the ICRC have been: